 While monthly updates on the Fund's performance are provided against the Treasury Bill benchmark, it is important to remember that over short and medium-term periods, there will be times when it is comfortably exceeded and periods when it is not reached.

-Over the last 10 years the Fund beat the Treasury Bill return by 5.23% p.a. or NZ$15,531million.
+Since inception the Fund beat the Treasury Bill return by 5.91% p.a. or NZ$26,123 million.
 See our Annual Reports for audited figures.

 |Since inception (Sept 2003)||Ten Years||Five Years||One Year|